 Director of Field Education: The Director of Field Education provides overall management of the Field Education component of the MSW Program.
-The Director of Field Education, along with the MSW Program Director, approves all Field placements, The Director of Field Education serves as liaison between the student, the Field Agency, the Field Instructor, and Field Faculty.
+The Director of Field Education, along with the MSW Program Director, approves all Field placements, The Director of Field Education serves as the nexus between the student, the Field Agency, the Field Instructor, and Field Liaison.